 What is blue, witnessed by few human eyes, and zips across the sky in less than a second?
 The answer, “blue jet,” might sound like some kind of fictional superhero.
 But these jets—generated during thunderstorms—are real.
 They are also a challenge to observe.

 In recent years, cameras and sensors on the International Space Station (ISS) have been helping scientists to characterize blue jets, blue flashes, and other natural light shows produced at the tops of thunderstorms.
 Scientists want to know how often they occur, the conditions that produce them, and how they might affect Earth’s atmosphere.

 A blue jet is basically a type of lightning.
 But unlike the traditional lightning that we see from the ground, blue jets shoot upward from the tops of thunderstorms toward the edge of space.
-In less than a second, a jet can reach the stratopause (50 kilometers above Earth’s surface).
+In less than a second, a jet can reach the stratopause (50 kilometers or 30 miles above Earth’s surface).